fledge-iot/fledge-filter-asset/docs/index.rst

 The asset rules are an array of JSON requires **rules** as an array of objects which define the asset name to which the rule is applied and an action.
 Rules on an asset will be executed in the exact order defined in the JSON array.

-There are a number of different rules that may be applied to the readings, each rule will perform a specific action on the reading and will be applied based upon a match with the asset name within the reading.
-The rules are configured using a JSON object to define the operation of the rule, each object contains the asset match criteria and the action name.
+There are a number of different rules that may be applied to the readings.
+Each rule will perform a specific action on the reading and will be applied based upon a match with the asset name within the reading.
+The rules are configured using a JSON object to define the operation of the rule.
+Each object contains the asset match criteria and the action name.
 In addition there are a set of parameters that are passed to the rule.

 The common parameters are